• Skip to primary navigation

 • Vermouth - Dry or sweet vermouth will both work here, depending on which flavor profile you prefer.

 • Gin - I tend to reach for London Dry style gins, which happen to be more pine-forward.
-Feel free to swap in your own favorite bottle.
+Feel free to swap in your own favorite bottle and use to make a grapefruit cocktail or White Negroni!

 • Garnish - In my world, a proper cocktail isn’t finished without a pretty garnish.
 The cinnamon stick and star anise are a nice start, but for a bright pop of color I like to add fresh or sugared cranberries (LINK HERE TO RECIPE WITH SUGARED CRAN) and some dried orange slices.